NYUAD-IM/artintel/WeeklySchedule.md

 #### Homework ####
 - **Read** [We read the paper that forced Timnit Gebru out of Google](https://www.technologyreview.com/2020/12/04/1013294/google-ai-ethics-research-paper-forced-out-timnit-gebru/) and be prepared to discuss in class

-- **Read** an article about GPT-3 and write a 2-3 paragraph response in Brightspace->Discussions->Reading Responses->Week 8
+- **Find and read** an article about GPT and write a 2-3 paragraph response in Brightspace->Discussions->Reading Responses->Week 8
-  - Some suggested articles
+  - Some suggested articles (ancient history fro 2020)
     - [Philosophers On GPT-3](https://dailynous.com/2020/07/30/philosophers-gpt-3/)
       - [Responses on Hacker News](https://news.ycombinator.com/item?id=24003384)
     - [Someone let a GPT-3 bot loose on Reddit — it didn’t end well](https://thenextweb.com/neural/2020/10/07/someone-let-a-gpt-3-bot-loose-on-reddit-it-didnt-end-well/)